 Soon his pub went bankrupt, and he changed careers and became a pirate.
 He stole a ship and set sail across the Atlantic Ocean.
 Davy attacked and captured ships and the onboard crew.

 The same story also mentions him selling his soul to the Devil.
-This might be the story referenced in the 1594 song, ‘Jones’s Ale is Newe.’
+This might be the story referenced in the 1594 song, ‘Jones’s Ale is Newe.’2

-Instead of abiding by God’s wishes he decided to flee to Tarshish.
+Instead of abiding by God’s wishes, he decided to flee to Tarshish5.
 When at sea a huge storm arises.
 The sailors realize that this is no ordinary storm and soon discovers the cause to be Jonah.

 The latter confirms and asks to be thrown overboard.
 The sailors are reluctant at first, but the storm worsens compelling them to throw Jonah overboard.

 As expected the storm subsides.
-Some people think that Davy Jones is the ‘evil sailor’ in the Book of Jonah.
+Some people think that Davey Jones is the ‘evil sailor’ in the Book of Jonah.